Global minimisation of nonconvex functions by generalising the mirror descent method: Conclusion

 \section{Conclusion}

 The main purpose of this paper is to propose conceptual algorithms based on the framework of abstract convexity.

-We developed two such algorithms, one a proximal point algorithm and the other one a mirror descent algorithm, both using a Bregman-like proximal term.
+We developed two such algorithms, one an abstract mirror descent algorithm and the other an abstract proximal point algorithm, both using a Bregman-like proximal term.
 We showed their convergence, under classical assumptions, and demonstrated how they can be applied to minimise abstract convex functions.
+For the abstract mirror descent method, we provided numerical experiments that demonstrate how it can be used to globally minimise nonconvex functions with multiple local minimisers.

-One restriction of any proximal based algorithm (including the convex programming ones) is that its convergence depends on the sum rule for subdifferentiability.
-Previous work, by the authors of this paper and by other authors, provide conditions for this property to be satisfied.
-In future research we will investigate familie of abstract linear functions satisfying these properties and adapt our algorithms.
-The other restriction of proximal based algorithms is the need to solve a subproblem, and our future research will focus on solving these subproblems for specific classes of functions.
+One restriction of any proximal-based algorithm (including the convex programming ones) is that its convergence depends on the sum rule for subdifferentiability.
+Previous work, by the authors of this paper and by other authors, provides conditions for this property to be satisfied.
+In future research, we will investigate families of abstract linear functions satisfying these properties and adapt our algorithms.
+The other restriction of proximal-based algorithms is the need to solve a subproblem, and our future research will focus on solving these subproblems for specific classes of functions.